Toshiba Kirabook

 Testberichte für das Toshiba Kirabook

-Quelle: Maximum PC Englisch EN→DE Archive.org version
+Quelle: Maximum PC EN→DE Archive.org version

 While much of the PC industry is hustling to bring lower-cost Ultrabooks to market, Toshiba is unabashedly raising the high end, complete with an all-new brand meant to ooze excellence.
 The first product to wear this proud badge is the 13.3-inch Kirabook.
 If you’re into those extras and having the highest-res screen on an Ultrabook, the Kirabook’s your ticket to living large.